javieitez/rails_messageboard/README.md

 A simple message board with image upload support.

-Currently in **Alpha** status:
+Currently in **Beta** status:

+* Only logged in users can create messages
-* Messages can be created, edited or destroyed  by anyone
+* Messages can only be edited or destroyed by the message owner
+* User registration works out of the box, but the email service must be configured apart in prod for the users to receive the activation email
 * Subthreads are not developed yet

 ---